seatable/seatable-api-php/docs/Base/Api/BaseInfoApi.md

 List Collaborators

-Returns all collaborators in the specified base including name, email address and avatar.
+List all collaborators of a base with name, email address and avatar.

 ### Example